PRISM: A Personalized, Rapid, and Immersive Skill Mastery framework for personalizing experiential learning through

-In evaluating students' learning effectiveness, we introduce the Kirkpatrick model \cite{smidt2009kirkpatrick} into the framework, which can ensure a comprehensive evaluation of students' learning effectiveness at different educational levels.
-At the undergraduate level, using low-fidelity digital twins, the emphasis is on the first level: reaction, focusing on how students perceive the training, its relevance to their future careers, and their participation in the learning process.
-As students advance to the Master's degree, Level 2: Learning becomes the focus, assessing how students acquire expected knowledge, skills, and attitudes through mid-fidelity digital twins, thereby facilitating deeper application and analysis.
-At the doctoral level, using high-fidelity digital twins, the framework moves to Level 3: Behaviors and Level 4: Result.
+In evaluating students' learning effectiveness, we introduce the Kirkpatrick model \cite{smidt2009kirkpatrick} into the framework, which can ensure a more comprehensive and and honest evaluation of students' learning effectiveness at different educational levels.
+At the undergraduate level, using low-fidelity DTs, the emphasis is on the first level: reaction, focusing on how students perceive the training, its relevance to their future careers, and their participation in the learning process.
+As students advance to the Master's degree, Level 2: Learning becomes the focus, assessing how students acquire expected knowledge, skills, and attitudes through mid-fidelity DTs, thereby facilitating deeper application and analysis.
+At the doctoral level, using high-fidelity DTs, the framework moves to Level 3: Behaviors and Level 4: Result.
 The focus here is on how students apply their knowledge and skills in real-world settings to drive organizational results and innovation.
 This integration can help educators gain a comprehensive view of learner progress.

-Integrating LLMs as a virtual tutor to evaluate the Kirkpatrick model can provide dynamic and adaptive feedback to enhance the educational framework further.
-LLMs can analyze student learning responses and performance, offering personalized feedback that aligns with each level of the Kirkpatrick model.
-For instance, LLMs can assess student reactions at Level 1 by analyzing feedback surveys and discussions to identify common challenges or misunderstandings.
-At Level 2, LLMs can evaluate knowledge acquisition by reviewing assignments and operations to offer tailored suggestions for improvement.
-For Levels 3 and 4, LLMs can analyze behavioral changes and long-term results by tracking student performance in applied projects or research, providing insights into how well they translate learning into practical outcomes.